phamduonghung/BD-RPCA/README.md

 ## Notes:
-1. To print nice pdf figures, the "export_fig" package was used, which required software support downloaded from the following link (there is also a portable version of this software): https://www.ghostscript.com/download/gpcldnld.html
+1. To print nice pdf figures, the "export_fig" package was used, which required a software support downloaded from the following link (there is also a portable version of this software): https://www.ghostscript.com/download/gpcldnld.html
 2. Run each file Fig*.m that corresponds to each figure in [1].